Which Welding Rod for Thin Sheet Metal

 Use the smallest electrode diameter available.
 Move fast.
 Tack at close intervals before running continuous beads.
 Use skip welding or stitch welding to distribute heat and prevent warping.
 On sheet metal, appearance follows function: if you are not burning through, you are doing it right.
 For cosmetic work, TIG at low amperage with a small cup and gas lens gives the most control.

-Common Mistakes to Avoid
+Mistakes to Avoid With Thin Sheet Metal

 Using E6010 or E6011 on sheet metal.
 Their deep-penetration arcs blow through thin material instantly.
 Using 0.035 MIG wire on sheet metal when 0.023 or 0.030 gives far more control at lower heat input.
 Running too slowly, which overheats the material.
 On thin metal, travel speed should be faster than you think.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.